cpietsch/smb-vis/README.md

 In the path view, those objects are displayed in a list that are similar to a selected object or that correspond to a search query.
 The rashes of the thread between the objects indicate the decreasing similarity: the larger the rash, the further away and thus more dissimilar is the next object to the object selected above.

-The visualization was created in a research cooperation between the National Museums in Berlin and the UCLAB of the Potsdam University of Applied Sciences as part of the Museum4punkt0 project with the support of the Museum of European Cultures and the Old National Gallery.
+The visualization was created in a research cooperation between the Berlin State Museums and the UCLAB of the Potsdam University of Applied Sciences as part of the museum4punkt0 project with the support of the Museum of European Cultures and the Old National Gallery.
 The aim of the project was to investigate the potential of associative visualization of cross-collection data.

 Further information and the source code can be found in the project documentation on GitHub.